Top 10 Tourist Attractions in Tehri Garhwal

-The Surkanda Temple, located about 8 kilometres from Dhanaulti and a 2-kilometer journey from the town of Kaddu Khal, is a trekker’s delight.
+The Surkanda Temple, located about 8 kilometres from Dhanaulti and a 2-kilometre journey from the town of Kaddu Khal, is a trekker’s delight.
 While the hike is difficult, the view and tranquilly are well worth it.
 This temple is one of India’s most prominent ‘Shaktipeeth,’ based on the popular storey of Sati plunging into the sacrificial fire to protest her father Daksha’s refusal to invite Lord Shiva to a ceremony.
 According to the literal meaning, a Shaktipeeth is a holy location where the feminine goddess resides for her devotees.

 9. Khatling Glacier

 The Khatling glacier is located in Uttarakhand’s hill state of Uttarakhand, in the district of Tehri.
 Khatling is a major glacier in the Garhwal Himalayas and the source of the Bhilangna River.
 The beautiful snow-capped Himalayan peaks of the Jogin group (6466m), Sphetic Pristwar (6905m), Barte Kauter (6579m), Kirti Stambh (6902m), and Meru surround the frozen glacier of Khatling.

 Mussoorie is one of Uttarakhand’s most prominent hill stations, located 290 kilometres from Delhi in the Dehradun district.
 Mussoorie, also known as Queen of the Hills, is located at an elevation of 7000 feet above sea level and is surrounded by the Shivalik range of the Himalayas and the Doon Valley.
 Mussoorie was previously the British summer capital, with a mild and pleasant atmosphere all year.